Terahertz

 So for the time being I think I’ll attend the odd BCHA event and try to encourage a few more people to come – there’s a lot of experience in these groups and it can help to sometimes no have to reinvent the wheel.

-2 Responses to “Gimme’ some of that old time anti-theism”
+2 thoughts on “Gimme’ some of that old time anti-theism”

 1. Ryan says: